 Yuting Liao (PhD, UMD) defended her dissertation in summer 2021, looking at the utility of chatbots for mental health support.
 She was advised by Jessica Vitak.
 Yuting worked on the mobile privacy project (NSF/NWO) and the IMLS-funded study of privacy concerns among low-SES families while at UMD.
 Her research is interested in the intersection of health, aging, and technology.

 Sarah Gilbert (PhD, University of British Columbia) was a postdoctoral scholar at UMD from 2018-2021, working with Shilton and Vitak on the PERVADE project.
+She is now the research manager of the Citizens and Technology Lab at Cornell University.
 Her research focuses on understanding and designing healthy online communities, studying topics like what influences participation, how people learn in online communities, how volunteer moderators’ labor impacts community governance, and how research in those areas can be done ethically.

 Nisa Asgarali-Hoffman is a PhD student in the iSchool.
 She earned a MS in Human-Centered Computing from UMBC in 2020.
 Nisa worked on the IMLS-funded project on developing privacy and security training and resources for libraries and patrons in low-income communities.